 If you have ever tried to contact a customer service department, you’d know how hard it can get.
 It should be the easiest thing to do.
 But it isn’t.
 Sometimes, it leaves customers feeling irritated before even connecting with the brand.
 And then, when they can connect with a brand, it is not always productive.
 Let’s assume that they might start with a chatbot.
 When that bot cannot help, they will be transferred to human agents who ask them the same questions that they just answered to the bots.
 Annoying, right!

 Here is where the problems lie.
 We can send images while texting and talking.
 We also participate in video conversations involving multiple people from the same device in our personal lives.
 Then what makes customer service so different and challenging?
 This comes straight from the lack of omnichannel support experiences.
 According to me, I feel that customer service is not a tool that you’ve to offer.
 It is more about what customers expect from you.
 And an omnichannel support presence can ensure that you meet customer requirements across all touchpoints.
+Another challenge is when customers need to download a video from a chat or email, which can be made easier with a video downloader feature in the customer service platform.

 Mind you, when I say omnichannel, I do not mean just providing multiple channels of communication.
 What I mean is that companies need a unified interface to connect all these channels to provide necessary assistance to their customers without any hassle.